Diogofmr/Diogofmr/README.md

 ## About me :pushpin:

 - :computer: I'm a Informatic Engineering student at [ISEL](https://www.isel.pt/en/).
-- :books: I’m currently learning about Smart Contracts and Blockchain.
+- :books: I’m currently working on a project about Smart Contracts and Blockchain.
-- :dart: I'm interested in learning more about Blockchain, Smart Contracts, Web Development and Mobile Development.
+- :dart: I'm interested in learning more about Blockchain Development.

 #